BennyOptions/icon-project.github.io/docs/icon_network.md

 # ICON Network
-When you switch between networks, make sure you use the correct network id.
+When you switch between networks, make sure you use the correct network ID.
-If the network id does not match, transaction will fail.
+If the network ID does not match, the transaction will fail.

 ## Private Devnet on AWS
 - TBA